 |U-70||23 Nov 1940||7 Mar 1941||1 patrol (16 days)|

-On 18 July 1940 Joachim Matz was given command of another "duck", the U-59.
-With this boat he went out on 5 patrols, destroying 6 ships with a total of over 26,000 tons and damaging a large tanker of 8,000 tons.
+On 18 July 1940 Joachim Matz was given command of another 'duck', U-59.
+He took her on five patrols, sinking six ships with a total of over 26,000 tons and damaging a large tanker of 8,000 tons.

-Kptlt Joachim Matz was captured with the other survivors and spent more than 6 years in a POW camp, being released on 26 June 1947 (Busch & Röll, 1999).
+Kptlt Joachim Matz was captured with the other survivors and then spent more than six years in a POW camp, being released on 26 June 1947 (Busch & Röll, 1999).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.

 Busch, R. and Röll, H-J. (1997).
 Der U-Bootkrieg 1939-1945 (Band 2).